George Caleb Bingham:

 We are grateful for images provided courtesy of the owners.

-George Caleb Bingham (1811-1879) is renowned today as one of the classic artists of the American West.
+George Caleb Bingham (1811-1879) is renowned today as one of the classic artists of the early American West.
 His paintings rank among the nation’s greatest art treasures.

 Bingham’s paintings from 1845-55—the decade of his best work—generally relate to life and commerce along the Mississippi and Missouri rivers, and to the American scene involving the people of Missouri in and around St. Louis, Columbia, Jefferson City, Arrow Rock, Boonville, and Kansas City.